zannloo/tp/docs/UserGuide.md

 ### View help : `help`

-Shows a message of some commands you could use.
+Shows a message of the commands you could use.

 **Format:** `help`